 Bank Credit Meaning

-Bank credit is usually referred to as a loan given for business requirements or personal needs to its customers with or without a guarantee or collateral with an expectation of earning periodic interest on such loan amount and refund of the principal amount at the end of loan tenure which is duly agreed and mentioned in loan covenant.
+Bank credit is usually referred to as a loan given for business requirements or personal needs to its customers, with or without a guarantee or collateral, with an expectation of earning periodic interest on the loan amount.
+The principal amount is refunded at the end of loan tenure, which is duly agreed and mentioned in the loan covenant.

 Bank credit is given to borrowers on the fulfillment of the necessary documentation required by the bank.
 Interest rates, terms of repayment are duly mentioned in the loan covenant.
-Documentation to bank includes financial statements, income tax returns, projected financial statements for three to five years.
-Documentation changes based on the type of loan and from person to person.
+Documentation to bank includes financial statements, income tax returns, projected financial statements for three to five years, and changes based on the type of loan and from person to person.